etleap/etleap-redshift-dev-days/README.md

 - Click the 'Create' button in the top nav-bar in Etleap.
 - Pick 'Webstore' as the source.
-- Select all the tables
+- Select all the tables.
 - Click 'Next'.
 - Leave the settings as they are
 - Pick 'Amazon Redshift' as the destination.